How to take card payments

 Once your application has been submitted, you just need to wait patiently for approval.
 This could take as little as a week, but it could be a longer process if you’re just starting out.
 This is simply because it’s a higher risk for the provider to do business with you as an untested company, and they may ask for additional information from you prior to approval.

-You may also need to bear in mind that, as your business grows, you might need to open up multiple merchant accounts.
+You’ll need to bear in mind that, as your business grows, you might need to open up multiple merchant accounts.
 For example, if your business expands to multiple locations, you will need a merchant account for each location.

 If all goes well and all your documents are correctly accounted for, you should be approved for your merchant account and will be on your way to accepting card payments!